openstax/rap-spike-concourse/README.md

 #### RabbitMQ

-Log into Concourse with your browser, visit `http://localhost:15672`
+Log into RabbitMQ with your browser, visit `http://localhost:15672`

 Enter the following to login